Thoracic pain complaints are much less common than lumbar and cervical (neck) pain conditions. Around 15% of consultations are for true thoracic pain.

 Three main causes are thought to contribute to upper back pain:

 - Referred neck pain.
 Pain from the structures in the cervical spine can refer down to as far as the base of the shoulder blade.
+This is commonly postural and rarely due to any serious or identifiable cause in terms of what structure is giving pain.

 - Joint dysfunction.
 Dysfunction implies that changes in the joints and their surrounding ligaments is causing pain or restricting movement